MrThygesen16/COMP3100Stage2/README.md

      java Client

- The above example is running the config file: 'config100-long-low.xml', from the 'other folder'
+ The above example is running the config file: `config100-long-low.xml`, from `configs/other/`

  ----